 In addition to teaching at MIT, he has been on the adjunct faculty at Georgetown and Johns Hopkins SAIS, and has taught courses in science and technology policy at Georgetown, Hopkins, and George Washington.
 He has lectured and given speeches before numerous organizations on science, technology and innovation questions, including university lectures: the 2012 annual Alan Bromley Memorial Lecture at the University of Ottawa, and invited lectures and talks at Cambridge University's Babbage Forum on manufacturing, the University of Toronto Munk School, the National Defense University's Industrial College of the Armed Forces, Georgia Tech, National Graduate Research Institute for Policy Studies (GRIPS) in Tokyo, Unividad Central de Caribe (UCC) in Puerto Rico, American University in Cairo, Carleton College, Rochester Institute of Technology, and Southern Illinois University.
-He is on the National Academies of Science standing committee for its Innovation Policy Forum, served for seven years on its Board on Science Education, and has served on five Academies’ Committees.
-He also chairs the American Association for the Advancement of Science (AAAS) Committee on Science, Engineering and Public Policy (COSEPP), is on the Board of the Information Technology and Innovation Foundation (ITIF), and serves on on the Advisory Council of the Mystic Seaport Museum.
+He is on the National Academies of Science standing committee for its Innovation Policy Forum, served for seven years on its Board on Science Education, and has served on six Academies’ Committees.
+He chaired for four years the American Association for the Advancement of Science (AAAS) standing Committee on Science, Engineering and Public Policy (COSEPP), is on the Polaris Council advising the federal General Accountability Office's (GAO) Science, Technology Assessment ad Analytics program, is on the Board of the Information Technology and Innovation Foundation (ITIF), and serves on on the Advisory Council of the Mystic Seaport Museum.
 He previously served on the American Public and Land Grant Universities (APLU) Commission on the Science and Mathematics Teaching Imperative (SMTI) and on the Governor of Connecticut's Panel on Transportation Finance.

 He was the recipient of the IEEE Distinguished Public Service Award in 2007 and was elected a Fellow by the American Association for the Advancement of Science in 2011 for “socially distinguished” efforts “on behalf of the advancement of science and its applications.”